 As previously mentioned, both the book and the film can be considered as part of that specialist sub-genre of SF, a 'future history'.
 Of course, now with the best part of a century already past, they can today be considered as belonging to another specialist category of SF, an alternate history.
 If anything this fresh perspective adds to the enjoyment of encountering these works.

-Meanwhile, back at the release of the 2011 edition of the book The Shape of Things to Come, Gollancz have given today's SF readers a rare opportunity to get an excellent value and high quality edition of a work that is surely a key part of science fiction's heritage.
+Meanwhile, the Gollancz editions of the book The Shape of Things to Come, Gollancz have given today's SF readers rare opportunities to get an excellent value and high quality edition of a work that is surely a key part of science fiction's heritage.
 Don't let it pass.

 [Up: Fiction Reviews Index | SF Author: Website Links | Home Page: Concatenation]